Another sensitive issue is whether or not a few people pirating games really hurt game developers. Topics also somehow get morals involved.

 WRPGS vs.JRPGS , dear God you can't even mention WRPGS and JRPGS in the same sentence withourt starting a huge flame war on most gaming forums.

 The League of Legends community forums, over just about anything from changes made to the game to what country should be allowed to even play on it.

-There's an ongoing argument between Silent Hill fans over whether or not the games produced by Team Silent are better than those produced by Climax, whether recent games are more action orineted than their survival horror predecessors, and whether or not the second game is a Tough Act to Follow or extremely overrated.
+There's an ongoing argument between Silent Hill fans over whether or not the games produced by Team Silent are better than those produced by Climax, whether the games from 4 onwards are more action orineted than their survival horror predecessors, and whether or not the second game is a Tough Act to Follow or extremely overrated.